datalad-handbook/book/docs/basics/101-121-siblings.rst

 His dataset evolved.

-So how do we link back from the copy of the dataset to its origin, such that your room mates changes can be included in your dataset?
+So how do we link back from the copy of the dataset to its origin, such that your room mate's changes can be included in your dataset?
 How to we let the original dataset "know" about this copy your room mate has?
 Do we need to install the installed dataset of our room mate as a copy again?

 No, luckily, it's simpler and less convoluted.
-What we have to do is to *register* a datalad :term:`sibling`: A reference to our room mates dataset in our own, original dataset.
+What we have to do is to *register* a datalad :term:`sibling`: A reference to our room mate's dataset in our own, original dataset.

 .. gitusernote::